 Basho portrays the mother caring, with sensitivity and wisdom, for her daughter who is just the way she was twenty years before.
 Sam Hamill, a scholar who knows only Basho haiku and not his renku, claims that Basho was “at times, cold-hearted, inhuman” – however the Basho poems unknown to Hamill overflow with personal and intimate details.
 They come alive with itawaru, caring for others.

-(BRZ 2: 101) Toku sees a man who is not so old, but the haori jacket he has worn for years makes him look old.
-The female-centric Basho changes everything: he makes the haori belong to a husband who died; as his widow puts it on their baby for warmth, tucking the padded fabric around the tiny body, she concentrates her attention on baby, and memories of the deceased flood her.
-Instead of making the man look old, the haori, through the mother’s concentration, makes the infant recall father.
+(BRZ 2: 101) Toku imagines a man wearing the haori jacket he has worn for years making him look older than he really is.
+Basho, with his phrase “the babe in remembrance,” shifts the subject to a woman whose husband has died.
+As she puts their baby to sleep, tucking the padded fabric around the tiny body for warmth, she concentrates her attention on the relation between living baby and dead father.
 The two kinds of sleep – nightly and eternal – blend in Basho’s words.
-As she puts baby to sleep, certain the little one will wake up in a number of hours, still she wonders whether baby in a dream visits father in the other world and may remain there with him.
+Certain the little one will wake up in a number of hours, still she wonders whether baby in a dream visits father in the other world and may remain there with him.

 Etsujin wrote a rather heavy stanza about a woman at a memorial service for her husband who has died; together with this stanza, Basho adds to the sadness by giving the widow a baby.
 But I am not giving you Etsujin’s stanza, but instead Basho’s together with the one that followed.
-Basho begins with life and aliveness, and the next poet compliments that.
+Basho begins with life and aliveness, and the next poet compliments that as follows:

 里遠き / 花の木陰に /とうふ 焼く